 \subsection{The performance of the georectification method and its limitation.}\label{the-performance-of-the-georectification-method-and-its-limitation.}}

-The most significant barrier to using ground-based imagery in ecological monitoring is its difficulty in treating it as geospatial data.
-An automated and accurate georectification method was required to overcome this challenge.
-Without georectification, we cannot quantitatively analyze (e.g., measuring the area, locating the place, and analyzing with topographic data) the acquired information, such as the vegetation distribution.
-We suggested a novel method to georectify such imagery.
-With minimal manual user inputs (i.e., the location of the camera and the initial camera parameters), our approach achieved a state-of-the-art accuracy (3.45 m).
-We tested the effectiveness of the two features of our method: the lens distortion model and the image-matching-based method in acquiring GCPs.
+The most significant barrier to using ground-based imagery in ecological monitoring is the difficulty of treating it as geospatial data.
+Therefore, an automated and accurate georectification method is required to overcome this challenge.
+Without georectification, we cannot quantitatively analyze (e.g., measure the area, locate the place, or analyze the topographic data) the acquired information, such as vegetation distribution.
+We propose a novel method to georectify such imagery.
+With minimal manual user inputs (i.e., the camera location and initial camera parameters), our approach achieved a very high level of accuracy (3.45 m).
+We tested the effectiveness of two features of our method: the lens distortion model and the image-matching-based method for acquiring GCPs.

-The results show that the lens distortion model greatly improved the georectification accuracy.
+The results demonstrate that the lens distortion model significantly improved the georectification accuracy.
 Without the lens distortion model, our model resulted in a projection accuracy of 23.6 m.
-However, since the effect of lens distortion on the georectification accuracy is different among cameras and lenses (\cite{Portenier2020Cryosphere}), further testing will be required.
+However, as the effect of lens distortion on the georectification accuracy is different among cameras and lenses (\cite{Portenier2020Cryosphere}), further testing will be required.
 Another feature of our method is the automatic acquisition of GCPs using simulated images and image-matching techniques.
-It requires a high-resolution orthophoto that covers the camera's field of view.
-This costs a bit but the reward is considerable: the conventional silhouette-based method resulted in an RMSE of 16.1 m.
-This suggests that acquiring matching points between the image and the DSM in a broader area benefits the camera parameter estimation process.
+A high-resolution orthophoto that covers the field of view of the camera is required.
+This is quite expensive, but the reward is considerable.
+The conventional silhouette-based method resulted in an RMSE of 16.1 m.
+This suggests that acquiring matching points between the image and DSM in a broader area benefits the camera parameter estimation process.

-However, our method has several limitations.
-The proposed lens distortion model does not support a fisheye lens and omnidirectional camera.
-Focusing on the GCP acquisition method, ours assumes that the landscape (e.g., topography and vegetation cover) looks the same between the original and simulated images.
-While we employed a robust matching method, significant changes in mountain terrain (such as landslides) may cause a matching error.
-Slight changes in vegetation cover will also affect the quality of GCPs.
-However, the negative effect of it (a few meters) should be much smaller than the positive effect (about 12.6 m) of using these points as GCPs.
-Additionally, the AKAZE image matcher could not acquire matching points in the area near the camera, and the projection error was relatively large (Fig. \ref{fig:geoacc}).
-While the spatial resolution of the simulated image depends on orthophoto and constant (in this study, 1 m), that of the original image changes depending on the distance from the camera.
-In such near areas, the spatial resolution of the original image is much higher than that of the simulated image, and the image matcher cannot handle the difference.
-Recently, researchers have developed some deep-learning-based image-matching methods (e.g., \cite{Yang2018ImageMatching}, \cite{Wu2013AEImageMatching}) that are more robust to the differences in image sources and viewpoints.
-Applying these methods to the GCP acquiring process may improve the performance of our method, especially in near areas.
+However, our method has some limitations.
+The proposed lens distortion model does not support a fisheye lens or omnidirectional camera.
+Focusing on the GCP acquisition method, we assumed that the landscape (e.g., topography and vegetation cover) would appear the same between the original and simulated images.
+While we employed a robust matching method, significant changes in the mountain terrain (such as those caused by landslides) may cause a matching error.
+Slight changes in vegetation cover may also affect the quality of the GCPs.
+However, the negative effect (a few meters) of using these points as GCPs should be much smaller than the positive effect (approximately 12.6 m).
+In addition, the AKAZE image matcher could not acquire matching points in the area near the camera, and here the projection error was relatively large (Fig. \ref{fig:geoacc}).
+While the spatial resolution of the simulated image depends on the orthophoto and is constant (in this study, 1 m), that of the original image changes depending on the distance from the camera.
+In areas near the camera, the spatial resolution of the original image is much higher than that of the simulated image, and the image matcher cannot handle this difference.
+Recently, researchers developed deep-learning-based image-matching methods (e.g., \cite{Yang2018ImageMatching}, \cite{Wu2013AEImageMatching}) that are more robust in terms of differences in image sources and viewpoints.
+Applying these methods to the GCP acquisition process may improve the performance of our method, especially in nearby areas.

 Theoretically, our approach can handle images of other ecosystems, such as forests.
-However, this may be difficult because the georectification accuracy strongly depends on the accuracy of the DSM.
-Since alpine plants tend to be very short, readily available Digital Elevation Models (DEMs) can be used as the DSMs.
-In forestry areas, vegetation height is considerable, and the gap between the DEMs and the actual surface (top of the forest) will cause significant errors in the georectification process.
+However, this may be difficult because georectification accuracy strongly depends on the accuracy of the DSM.
+Because alpine plants tend to be very short, readily available Digital Elevation Models (DEMs) can be used as DSMs.
+In forestry areas, vegetation height is considerable, and the gap between the DEMs and the actual surface (top of the forest) may cause significant errors in the georectification process.

 \hypertarget{future-application-and-conclusion}{%